 Quick Answer

-Restart your router and modem, then test your speed at fast.com.
-If results are well below your plan, switch your DNS to 1.1.1.1, move closer to the router, and close bandwidth-heavy background apps.
-Most slow-internet issues are resolved in under ten minutes with these steps.
+Restart your router and modem, then run a speed test at fast.com.
+If the result sits well below your plan, switch your DNS to 1.1.1.1, move closer to the router, and close bandwidth-heavy background apps.
+Most slow-internet problems clear up in under ten minutes with these steps.

-Before touching anything, visit fast.com on the affected device and note your download and upload speeds.
-Compare those numbers to the plan you’re paying for.
+Before I touch anything, I visit fast.com on the affected device and note the download and upload numbers, then compare them to the plan I pay for.

-- Speeds near your plan limit — the issue is local: device, router placement, or interference.
+- Speeds near your plan limit — the bottleneck is local: device, router placement, or interference.

-- Speeds far below your plan — restart your equipment first; if that doesn’t help, contact your ISP.
+- Speeds far below your plan — restart your equipment first; if that does not help, contact your ISP.

-This single step clears temporary glitches, flushes the router’s memory, and forces a fresh connection from your ISP — and it resolves more slowdowns than any other fix on this list.
+A power cycle clears temporary glitches, flushes the router’s memory, and forces a fresh handshake with your ISP.
+In my experience it resolves more slowdowns than any other single fix on this list.

 - Unplug the power cable from your modem (the box connected to the coax or phone line).